mapcraftlabs/mapcraft_docs/README.md

 ## HTML Templates

 The following parameters actually define how to display different parts of the app.
 They do this by using a [handlebars.js](http://handlebarsjs.com/) template and passing in some data as context.
-There are also some helper functions that can be used in these templates, like the formatNumber helper which, you guessed it, is used format numbers.
+There are also some helper functions that can be used in these templates, like the formatNumber helper which, you guessed it, is used to format numbers.

 The `formatNumber` helper used [numeral.js](http://numeraljs.com/) format strings.
 You can also pass in a default value using `default=` and the helper will divide by 1,000 if `inThousands=1` is passed or by 1,000,000 if `inMillions=1` is passed.